Lacrymology/states/salt/cloud/doc/install.rst

 It's time to install `salt-cloud`::

-  salt q-configs state.sls salt.cloud -v
+  salt myminion state.sls salt.cloud -v

 The profile can be realized now with a salt command::